IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** Specific to the category chosen and up to the user to define.

 **Notes of caution:** Categories used here must correspond with any categories used elsewhere in the model.
-In particular, when sampling from the count\_file and the leak\_file, LDAR-Sim will match the additional categories specified in all files to refine the sampling process and generate emissions information that is representative of the facility for which sampling is being performed.
-Note that the number of leak counts and leak rates required for the custom empirical distribution should increase exponentially for each new additional category used, because sampling will become increasingly specific.
+In particular, when sampling from the leak\_file, LDAR-Sim will match the additional categories specified in all files to refine the sampling process and generate emissions information that is representative of the facility for which sampling is being performed.
+Note that the number of leak rates required for the custom empirical distribution should increase exponentially for each new additional category used, because sampling will become increasingly specific.
 Categories must also be sufficiently exhaustive to be representative.
-See the count\_file section for an example of why additional categories must be included deliberately and with prudence.

 ## leak\_file